Danger of Emerald Ash Borers in Kennett Square, PA

 The ash trees are widely raised trees in the United States because of their beautiful leaves and flowers.
 Ash is a common tree that is often used for street landscaping to shade streets.
-However, the Emerald Ash Borer prey on the ash trees and have destroyed thousands of them in several states including Pennsylvania.
+However, the danger of Emerald Ash Borer is that they prey on the ash trees and have destroyed thousands of them in many states including Pennsylvania.

 Kennett Square, part of Chester County, is one of the 34 areas in Pennsylvania that is experiencing an Emerald Ash Borer infestation.
 The signs or symptoms of EAB in ash trees are difficult to detect in the first stages of infestation.